 A brief history of engraved Classical gems

-Antiquities Specialist G. Max Bernheimer unravels the significance of engraved Classical gems — including lots from the G. Sangiorgi Collection ahead of part II of the sale
+Antiquities Specialist G. Max Bernheimer unravels the significance of engraved Classical gems — including lots from the G. Sangiorgi Collection, which realised $11,901,125 across two dedicated sales

 What are intaglios and cameos?